Cases are used to open and track security issues directly in the Elastic Security app.

 - Open the main menu, click Stack Management → Kibana and then select the Saved Objects tab.

 - Select the NDJSON file containing the exported case and configure the import options.

 Review the import log and click Done.

-If you imported a case with a connector, you’ll be prompted to re-authenticate the connector.
-To do so, click the Go to connectors button on the Import saved objects flyout and complete the necessary steps to re-authenticate the connector.
-Another way to access connectors is to open the main menu, then go to Stack Management → Alerts and Insights → Rules and Connectors → Connectors.
+- If the imported case had connectors attached to it, you’ll be prompted to re-authenticate the connectors.
+To do so, click Go to connectors on the Import saved objects flyout and complete the necessary steps.
+Alternatively, open the main menu, then go to Stack Management → Alerts and Insights → Rules and Connectors → Connectors to access connectors.

 - If the imported case had attached alerts, verify that the alerts’ source documents are present in the environment.
 Case features that interact with alerts (such as the Alert Details flyout and rule details page) rely on the alerts’ source documents to function.